 Figure 17 below, shows another embodiment.
-Four separate circuits, two PC9XB's and two PC9XC's are utilized to produce two independently adjustable voltage gated pulse trains that are applied to a resonant cavity of a spherical geometry.
+Separate circuits, comprised of two PC9XB's and both channels of the PC9XC are utilized to produce two independently adjustable voltage gated pulse trains that are applied to a resonant cavity of a spherical geometry.
 Diagram 3 illustrates the waveforms during circuit operation.